Notes on the Geography of Northern India: Calcutta

 Just in case you think these pictures are biased against Calcutta, here's an illustration of the city's entrance into the modern world.
 It was taken just across the street from the Sahid Minar.

-And now, toward the river, a side entrance to Government House, seen in the distance.
+And now, toward the river, a side entrance to Government House.

 The north entrance.
 Until the move to Delhi, this was the Viceroy's palace; since then, it's been the residence of the governor of West Bengal.
 Begun about 1800 by the Marquess of Wellesley, it cost so much that the directors of the East India Company angrily recalled him in 1805, dismissed him as governor-general, and sued him for unauthorized extravagance.